 Pari-mutuel betting has been legal in Michigan since 1993.
 Today the state has seven racetracks.
 Live poker is also popular in casinos throughout the state, with well over a hundred tables in play.
 Charitable gambling is legal.

 Unlike some states where gambling is only allowed in certain areas, the casinos and tracks in Michigan are well dispersed throughout the state.

-June 2018 saw a number of bills passed relating to online gaming, which have an effect on sports betting.
+June 2018 saw several bills pass relating to online gaming, which had an effect on sports betting.
 By the end of 2018, the main debate was around the potential of integrity fees being paid to major sports leagues as part of any legalization of sports betting.

-It is possible that some unregulated sites can be accessed from within Michigan.
-However, these sites are not strictly legal and should best be avoided.
+Utilizing these offshore sites, while not being against the law, can be dangerous.
 Since they aren’t licensed in America and not subject to our laws and regulations, it’s tough to resolve issues with your account or funds if something goes wrong.

-Since the future of online sports betting is bright in Michigan, we strongly advise waiting for the 100% safe and legal options which are coming soon.
+Since the future of online sports betting is bright in Michigan, we strongly advise waiting for the 100% safe and legal options that are coming soon.

 What Sports Can You Bet on Online in Michigan?

-Unsurprisingly, all of the professional sports teams in Michigan are based in Detroit.
-The Detroit Lions have been a member of the NFL since in 1930 and have been located in Detroit since 1934.
+Unsurprisingly, all the professional sports teams in Michigan are based in Detroit.
+The Detroit Lions have been a member of the NFL since in 1930 and have been in Detroit since 1934.